Aidwise-Demo/Novartis-Backend/readme.md

 ---

 ## Contributors
-This project is maintained by **Aidwise Analytics Pvt Ltd**.
+This project is maintained by **Aidwise Analytica Pvt Ltd**.
 The contributors are:
 - **Mayank Jalan**
 - **Neha Luthra**
 - **Sharath Suram**